wilbcn/Applying-Python-to-Cybersecurity/Fundamental/aws-security-tool/README.md

 # Overview of Project

 This project showcases an AWS security Tool in Python, allowing the user to check for vulnerabilities in a variety of AWS services including IAM, EC2, and S3.
-This project was aimed at gaining hands-on experience working with AWS APIs using boto3, and to improve my understanding of automation in the cloud with a focus on security.
+This project was aimed at gaining hands-on experience in AWS SDK and leveraging AWS APIs using boto3.
 I also documented this for my own personal development and growth as I continue to research and experiment with Python, especially with object-oriented programming, and using a variety of modules and libraries like boto3 and pandas.
 This was also a great opportunity to familiarise myself with the vast amount of methods on offer with boto3.
 During this project, I referred to the AWS Boto3 documentation to discover and use the listed methods, reviewing the returned syntax to better understand how to access and work with this data.
+This project also improved my understanding of automation in the cloud with a focus on cybersecurity.

 ## Acknowledgments
 Boto3 documentation for API References - https://boto3.amazonaws.com/v1/documentation/api/1.35.8/index.html